Home | Mental Health | Anxiety | Social Anxiety Quiz 2024 – Self-Assessment Test

 Other Things You Might Want To Know

-Everyone experiences anxiety or worry from time-to-time.
+Everyone experiences anxiety or worry from time to time.
 Sometimes, this anxiety occurs in response to normal stressors.

 For instance, you might worry the night before a major presentation.
 Occasionally having anxiety in social situations isn’t usually a sign of a problem.